TapiocaFox/Daijishou/README.md

  - You can long click items to see detail of the item.
  - You can inspect your RetroAchievements records if you login.
  - Switching hotkeys have different abilities in different sections.
  - Be sure to make use of widgets, they are very useful.
-Like RSS, Activit, Pining games etc.
+Like RSS, Activity, Pining games etc.
  - You can update your platforms by re-downloading and re-importing platforms from the list without losing records
  - See "Main features" in Q&A to make sure you don't miss any features!